 Lom put a hand on Klev’s arm.
 “Perhaps we should hear her out.”

 “We can always leave if we don’t like what she has to say,” Klev said as he sheathed his knife.
 He looked at Lom’s blade with a frown.
-“Put that thing away!
+“Put that thing away, Lom!
 You wanna scare our host?”

-The woman stuck each of them in the arm with a needle.
-She put their blood samples into a strange machine.
-When a small light turned green, she grinned.
+The woman stuck each of them in the arm with a different needle.
+She put their blood samples into a small machine.
+When a light turned green, she grinned.
 “You’re both clean.”

 “Does that mean that we get white masks?”
 Lom asked.